-There tends to be a lot of buzz in the health world about dietary fat.
-Some sources recommend a low fat eating plan, while others encourage you not to worry about what you eat.
-We do know that everyone needs fat in their diet, but we all need to be aware that not all fat is healthy.
-Also, not everyone can eat the same amount of fat and maintain a healthy blood profile.
-Diets high in both saturated and trans fats, along with high refined carbohydrates, can lead to arterial plaquing and insulin resistance.
+There tends to be a lot of buzz in the health industry about dietary fat.
+Some sources recommend a low fat eating plan while others encourage you not to worry about what you eat.
+We do know that everyone needs fat in their diet but we need to remember that not all fats are healthy.
+It is also important to note that not everyone can eat the same amount of fat and maintain a healthy blood profile.
+Diets high in both saturated and trans fats, along with refined carbohydrates, can lead to arterial plaquing and insulin resistance.

-- Saturated Fats – These are found in most foods we eat but mostly animal proteins and a few plant based oils.
+- Saturated fats: These are found in most of the food we eat but mostly in animal proteins and a few plant based oils.

-- Trans Fats – This type of fat is made when saturated fats are heated and hydrogen is added as a catalyst.
+- Trans fats: This type of fat is made when saturated fats are heated and hydrogen is added as a catalyst.
 This makes the fat more stable at room temperature and allows it to last longer without becoming rancid.
-This the unhealthiest type of fat and is found in most processed foods.
-It is linked to insulin resistance and inflammation.2
+This is the unhealthiest type of fat and is found in most processed foods.
+It is linked to insulin resistance and inflammation.

-- Unsaturated Fats – There are two types of unsaturated fats: poly and mono.
-These types of fats are thought to be more healthy because they can improve cholesterol levels, lower inflammation and possibly stabilize heart rhythms.2 Polyunsaturated fats are made up of Omega-3 and Omega-6 fatty acids.3 These types of fats can help “soften” the cell and lower your risk of inflammation, insulin resistance and reduce bad cholesterol levels.
+- Unsaturated fats: There are two types of unsaturated fats: poly and mono.
+These types of fats are thought to be more healthy because they can improve cholesterol levels, lower inflammation and possibly stabilize heart rhythms.
+Polyunsaturated fats are made up of Omega-3 and Omega-6 fatty acids.
+These types of fats can help “soften” the cell and lower your risk of inflammation, insulin resistance and reduce bad cholesterol levels.
 A few sources of polyunsaturated fats are: sunflower seeds, walnuts and fish.
-A few sources of monounsaturated fats are: olive oil, avocados, almonds, hazelnuts, pecans and pumpkin and sesame seeds.
+A few sources of monounsaturated fats are: olive oil, avocados, hazelnuts, pecans, pumpkin and sesame seeds.